neio-dev/dotfiles/env/.config/nvim/lua/harbor/notes.md

 - [x] when moving from bay to dock, bay entry stays
 - [x] in prepend should always prepend on set
 - [x] fix empty name on load
+- [ ] fix cycle when empty in middle
 ---